-Unlike traditional Human Action Recognition (HAR) models, which were trained on clips that have been trimmed to include only one action, detecting student actions over arbitrary time intervals necessitates the analysis of continuous, untrimmed video streams in which the execution and order of actions are critical.
-To bridge this gap, research has shifted toward methods for temporal action localization (TAL) \cite{sun2021student,yu2024raw}, which identify and locate the start and end times of sparse, intermittent actions within long, untrimmed videos.
+Unlike traditional Human Action Recognition (HAR) models that operate on single-action trimmed clips, student behavior analysis demands processing continuous, untrimmed videos in which the execution and order of actions are critical.
+To address this challenge, research has shifted toward temporal action localization (TAL) \cite{sun2021student,yu2024raw}, which identifies and locates the start and end times of sparse, intermittent actions within long, untrimmed videos.
 However, TAL tends to ignore “background” segments (e.g., listening, looking to the side/back), which are important in engagement analysis.
-Moreover, Yu et al.,~\cite{yu2024raw} leveraged LLM to generate a behavior analysis report without estimating students' engagement.
-In order to measure students' behavioral engagement, Abdelkawy et al.~\cite{abdelkawy2024measuring} created a histogram of the students' actions over an arbitrary time period.
-The video clip was divided into overlapping segments using the sliding temporal window technique over a 2-minute period.
-These segments are then fed into a 3D CNN model for action recognition.
-A classifier that assesses the student's level of engagement uses both this histogram and the student's gaze as inputs.
-However, the student's actions throughout such a time interval are not manually annotated.
-Thus, the evaluation of the behavioral engagement classifier remains incomplete.
+Furthermore, while Yu et al.,~\cite{yu2024raw} leveraged a large language model (LLM) to generate a behavior analysis report, their approach does not explicitly estimate student engagement levels.
+To measure students' behavioral engagement, Abdelkawy et al.~\cite{abdelkawy2024measuring} represented a student's actions and their frequencies over an arbitrary time period as a histogram of actions.
+This histogram, along with the student’s gaze, is then used as input to an engagement classifier.
+However, the student’s actions within this time interval are not manually annotated, leaving the evaluation of the behavioral engagement classifier incomplete.

-The limitations of the three types of approaches are: \begin{itemize} \item There is a scarcity in publicly available datasets for students actions and engagement, since in each studey, the authors collect their proprietary dataset due to privacy concerns. \item The context, which is defined as actions performed by peers while the student of interest is performing a certain action, is underestimated or ignored (see \cref{fig:traditional_vs_ours}).
+Overall, existing approaches face two key limitations: \begin{itemize} \item Scarcity of publicly available datasets for students actions and engagement, as most studies rely on proprietary datasets due to privacy concerns. \item limited consideration of classroom context, which is defined as actions performed by peers while the student of interest is performing a certain action (see \cref{fig:traditional_vs_ours}).

 \end{itemize}